input-output-hk/iohk-monitoring-framework/docs/pres-20181204/master.rst

   - ``logInfo logTrace "this is a message"``

-- New: we can build hierarchies, where child traces forward to their parent
+- New: we can build hierarchies

+   - captures call graph

+   - parents can decide how their child traces are processed

+   - runtime configurable

 - each `Trace` has its own behaviour: ``NoTrace`` ..